JJJollyjim/catprinter/COMMANDS.md

 ## `0xAE` - Flow control

-blueUtil doesn't send this command; it only receives it.
+blueUtils doesn't send this command; it only receives it.
 The parameter is one byte: `0x10` to stop transmitting, or `0x00` to resume transmitting.
 The stop-transmission command is meant to be followed immediately, on the packet layer, but that doesn't appear to be possible to do in most BLE APIs.

 ## `0xAF` - Energy